2011

 She took out her taser and pointed it at me.
 "You're going to shoot me with that because I don't want to sit on the ground?
 Are you serious?"

 She put the taser back in it's holster as she called in back up.
-"Why are you being so hostile?"

 "I'm not being hostile."
 I knew my questions weren't helping, but it was a beautiful sunny day and I was in a good mood and it all just seemed very unnecessary.